7 great national parks in South Australia to take your caravan

 Planning another big adventure in your caravan?
 Here are some national parks that are perfect for you to visit.

-Caravan, campervan and motorhome holidays are an Aussie favourite.
-Not only do you get to spend time connecting with nature, but you get to take some of your creature comforts from home with you.
+Caravan holidays are an Aussie favourite.
+Not only do you get to spend time connecting with nature, they’re also a low cost alternative to hotels and motels, and you get to take some of your creature comforts from home with you.

 With your caravan in tow, your holiday begins as soon as you arrive at your destination.
 You don’t have to spend hours setting up a tent, so before long you’ll be sitting back in your favourite camp chair enjoying a cuppa or your favourite cold beverage.

-1. Stringybark campground at Deep Creek Conservation Park
+1. Stringybark campground at Deep Creek National Park